nyasu3w/m5n88Q/README.md

 - SD card is necessary to store ROM images, DISK images and so on
 - Store the ROM images in /PC88ROM/ in SD
 - Store the DISK images in /PC88ROM/DISK/ in SD
 - Press BtnB to select disk menu.
-Press BtnC to system menu.
+Press BtnC to system menu
+- Keyboard input is from M5Stack CardKB or serial console

 Enjoy!